 Costa Rica is pretty safe but petty crimes can be a problem sometimes.
 It’s best to never leave your belongings in the car unattended for more than a few minutes.

-After dropping your stuff off it’s time to grab lunch and head to our favorite beach in Manuel Antonio.
+After dropping your stuff off it’s time to grab lunch and head to the beach.

 As you turn onto the road for Playa Biesanz you will see a restaurant on the corner called Falafel Bar.
-This place is really cute and has some of the best falafel I’ve ever eaten.
+This place is really cute and serves great food.

 You could also wait until you get to Playa Biesanz to get lunch.
-There are tons of locals selling things such as ceviche and barbeque on the beach.
-Although I’ve never actually eaten on Playa Biesanz I can tell you the barbeque smells amazing!
+There are tons of locals selling things such as ceviche and grilled foods on the beach.

 There isn’t a sign when you arrive at Playa Biesanz, but you will see cars lined up along the road as well as a parking attendant.
 If you get to a hotel called the Parador, you’ve gone too far.
 Just backtrack about thirty seconds down the road.